By James Bow

 Note that although the Lake Shore route died in 1937, a year before the PCCs arrived in Toronto, the first PCCs had signs for the route on their linens.

 PCC - Field Guide Image Archive

 R. Hill captured this shot of a Long Branch PCC pulling past a Queen car in their respective loops.
 A train of CN heavyweights passes overhead.
-Photo donated from the Rob Hutch collection.
+Photo donated from the Rob Hutchinson collection.

 An all-electric PCC heads westbound on College at University in service on the CARLTON route.
 The date is December 30, 1966 and the photographer is R. McMann.
 The photo is from the John Knight Collection.

 A close-up of a dashboard of a rebuilt all-electric PCC.
 The switches are, from left to right: NA activation (unlabeled black button in top left corner.
 It activates track switches), gong, sander (releases sand for better traction), signal bell, front doors open, M-G set (power system), treadle switch (allows passengers to open back doors by standing on steps), EM reset, headlight, defrost fan, center entrance (opens back doors outright), cab heat, advance lights (green light up top and other non-headlight lights in front), lights (interior), lights (interior, second set).

 A view of the cab of PCC #4549 car and its control panel.
 Photo by Roman Fomin on September 10, 2011.